jaeseopark/ytmdl/README.md

 # ytmdl

-Converts all of your Liked videos on YouTube to audio files and saves them to your Google Drive.
-The delivery happens on an ongoing basis.
+Continuously saves all of your Liked videos on YouTube to your Google Drive as audio files (m4a).

 ### Architecture